junyang10734/leetcode-python/README.md

 * 38 Count and Say &bigstar;
 * 125 Valid Palindrome &bigstar;
 * 344 Reverse String &bigstar;
+* 345 Reverse Vowels of a String &bigstar;
 * 383 Ransom Note &bigstar;
 * 387 First Unique Character in a String &bigstar;
 * 392 Is Subsequence &bigstar;